cypherpunk-academy/2064/en/029_2064_A new task.md

 If there is no war, will the atomic bomb not be thrown?"

 Marlene: "I know what you're thinking:
-Your mission is to ensure that there is a war in which a nuclear bomb is detonated and many people die.
+Your mission is to reveal a secret service and implies that there will be a war in which a nuclear bomb is detonated and many people die.
-You don't have to do that.
+You don't have to complete the task.
 You have to think for yourself and decide what you think is right.
-All I'm saying is that you should find out and make known that this yet unknown secret service exists.
+All I'm saying is that your task is to find out and make known that this yet unknown secret service exists.
 And how it works."

 Lilly stood in the entrance and gave Marlene a sign.